crmartella/DIVOC-91/README.md

-# Coronavirus Disease 2019 (COVID-19) Effects on Mental Health
+# Coronavirus (COVID-19) Effects on Mental Health
 This is a group project the MSU AI Bootcamp.
 For this project, we worked as a group to find and analyze a dataset of our choice.
 We selected the U.S. Census Bureau Household Pulse Survey (HPS) from 2021-2023 to analyze COVID-19 and it's effects on Anxiety, Worry, Interest Level, and Depression (Down).

-Team DIVOC-91:  Chris Martella,  Taylor Peterson,  Isaac Pingel, Thomas Clemons
+Team DIVOC-91:  Tom Clemons, Chris Martella,  Taylor Peterson,  Isaac Pingel

 ## Description

-**Coronavirus Disease 2019 (COVID-19) Effects on Mental Health**
+**Coronavirus (COVID-19) Effects on Mental Health**
 - Our goals were to identify the effects of COVID-19, and the pandemic generally, on mental health of the U.S. Population based upon the standardized survey and reporting of the U.S. Census Bureau HPS 2021-2023.
 - The intent of our analysis is to provide insight for healthcare professionals, medical institutions, and pharmaceutical companies on COVID-19 and it's effects on Anxiety, Worry, Interest Level, and Depression.
 - Our graph and dataframe outputs provide evidence of any correlations between historical contraction of COVID-19 and frequency / intensity of Anxiety, Worry, Interest Level, and Depression.